Wall Street's GameStop bug may have mutated; silver surges - WTMJ

 NEW YORK (AP) — The erratic trading in shares of underdog companies like GameStop that turned markets combustible last week appears to have migrated to commodities, sending silver prices surging to an eight-year high.

 Silver futures jumped more than 9% on Monday to $29.42 per ounce with #silversqueeze trending on Twitter.
 That exuberance spread to companies that mine precious metals, especially silver.
-Shares of Pan American Silver surged more than 9%, First Majestic Silver rose 18.7%, Hecla Mining spiked 21.8%, and Coeur Mining soared 17.6%.
+Shares of Pan American Silver surged about 12%, First Majestic Silver rose 22% and Hecla Mining spiked 28%.

-Some analysts called price jump the latest assault by the smaller investors who sent GameStop soaring recently.
-But many of those same traders instead called it a trap set by hedge funds to divert their attention away from GameStop, as the saga captivating Wall Street gets even more dramatic.
+Last week, there were messages on the Reddit forum WallStreet Bets and other places on social media encouraging small investors to buy silver.
+The metal shot up Monday, but many of the online investors said it wasn’t them bidding up the price.

 An online army of Reddit traders banded together for the past week to snap up thousands of shares of GameStop, AMC and other struggling chains, stocks that have been heavily shorted (bets that the stock will fall) by a number of hedge funds.
 In the process, they’ve done heavy damage to those hedge funds in a stunning reversal of financial power on Wall Street.